 |/SAVE:file||save result to file and exit (requires either

-WMIGen "final" version will require a paid license for commercial use after an evaluation period; it is free for personal use.
+WMIGen requires a paid license for commercial use after an evaluation period; it is free for personal use.

 Unlike its HTA predecessor, WMIGen.exe does not require elevated privileges, but if running without them, some namespaces may be inaccessible.